froatsnook/meteor-shopify/README.md

 See below for more OAuth options, like if you want to authenticate in an iframe or with your own UI.

+#### Signature verification
+As of 1.6.0, if you use `Shopify.PublicAppOAuthAuthenticator`, then the hmac sent by Shopify is verified during auth.
+This uses the shared secret stored in your keyset.

+If the signature is invalid, an error message is shown: Shopify Auth failed because of invalid signature/shared secret.

+This behavior can be disabled by calling `Shopify.ignoreHMACs()`.

 ```javascript
 // Second-time Public App API access